ivanhofer/typesafe-i18n/packages/runtime/README.md

 ### `i18nString`

-The `i18nString` contains the core of the localization engine.
+The `i18nString` contains the core of the internationalization engine.
 To initialize it, you need to pass your desired `locale` and the `formatters` (optional) you want to use.\
 You will get an object back that can be used to transform your translation strings.

 > It is recommended to use the `typesafeI18nString` since it can analyze your translations and show error messages if you call them in a wrong way.
 Learn more in the [typesafety](#typesafety) section.